tldr-pages/tldr/pdf/README.md

 ## Usage

-Generating the PDF is as simple as running-
+Generating the PDF is as simple as running

-    python3 render.py <path-to-directory-with-md-files> <color-scheme>
+    python3 render.py <path-to-pages-directory> <color-scheme>

 The first argument is mandatory, while the second argument is optional.
 The following color-schemes can be specified-